mompiou/pycotem/doc/docs/diffraction.md

 ## Orientation from a set of diffraction vectors

-If a set of at least 3 linearly independent diffraction vectors are given, the orientation can be retrieved knowing the position of the vectors in the sample coordinates $s$ (see below regarding ambiguities).
+If a set of diffraction vectors are given, the orientation can be retrieved knowing the position of the vectors in the sample coordinates $s$ (see below regarding ambiguities).
 Given the direction $X$ in the crystal $c$ coordinates:

 $$
 G_c  X = G_s